-From 1 of January tax rules for Amazon sellers who are not established in the UK change.
-Online Marketplace will collect and remit VAT on your UK sales.
+From 1st January, tax rules for Amazon sellers who are not established in the UK change.
+Online marketplaces will collect and remit VAT on your UK sales.

 Do I need to be VAT registered?

-Probably yes.
-If you import goods to the UK and do customs clearance, you need a VAT number to be able to refund VAT paid at customs.
+Probably, yes.
+If you import goods to the UK and go through customs clearance, you need a VAT number to be able to refund VAT paid at customs.

 Can I use the flat rate scheme?

-No – for sales at OMP you cannot use a Flat rate scheme since 1 of January.
+No – for sales at OMP you cannot use a Flat rate scheme, since 1st January

 Can I refund the VAT paid at customs?

-As you imported goods with a registered EORI number you can get this money back when you have your C79 certificate.
-C79 certificate proof VAT sum you paid at customs.
+As you imported goods with a registered EORI number, you can get this money back when you have your C79 certificate.
+C79 certificate is proof of the VAT sum you paid at customs.
 There are two main conditions to be able to credit VAT:

-1. You have a document that VAT was paid (C79 or VAT invoice).
+1. You have a document that proves that VAT was paid (C79 or VAT invoice).

 2. Goods or services were used for taxable sales.
 As soon as your sales to Amazon are taxable (zero rate) you can credit VAT.

 Can I get a refund on my foreign bank account?